-RICS' new consumer guide on RAAC therefore aims to offer clear, impartial advice for anyone who suspects they live in a home that contains this building material.
+RICS' consumer guide on RAAC therefore aims to offer clear, impartial advice for anyone who suspects they live in a home that contains this building material.
 It covers what this building material is, why it was used, potential issues, and what to do if it is found in your home.

 Consumers suspecting risk advised to consult professionals